jkbhatnagar/qa-samples-java-selenium-cucumber-web/README.md

 - [ ] Add more Test scenarios and negative checks and failed TCs.
 - [ ] Add more descriptive comments.
 - [ ] Export json and extent reports to S3 buckets.
+- [ ] Clear cookies
+- [ ] Add screenshots for execution and attach to report
 - [ ] Use cucumber-picocontainer to add Dependency Injection to share in-flight test objects between test cases
 - [ ] Split Step definition and feature for different services to separate files
 - [ ] Add assertion failure comments (if required)